RednibCoding/NonoGL/README.md

 3. **Compile your project with FreeGLUT and OpenGL**:

-   > Note: freeGlut comes with TinyGL, so there is no need to install it manually
+   > Note: TinyGL comes with freeGlut, so there is no need to install freeGlut manually

    Use the following GCC command to compile your project: